patevs/old_blog/_posts/2016-07-03-javascript-basics.md

 <br>

 ## Variables
-We store data values in variables.
+We store data values in variables if we want to use that information at a later time.
 We can bring back the values of these variables by typing the variable name.

 ```javascript
 var myVar = "Hello World!"; 	// creates a variable 'myVar' with value "Hello World!"